 If this BSOD error started to occur recently, it’s entirely possible that the issue was facilitated by a change that your system has gone through recently.

-If you have no idea what changed, you can use System Restore (any changes like application install, user preferences and anything else made after the restore point will be lost) to revert to a date where you’re certain that your device was working properly.
+If you have no idea what changed, you can use System Restore (any changes like application install, user preferences, and anything else made after the restore point will be lost) to revert to a date when you’re certain your device was working properly.

 To perform System Restore, do the following:

 - Press Windows key + R to invoke the Run dialog.